Burden lifted: Supervisor surprises charity with significant donation - The Vicksburg Post

 “Thank you for what you are trying to do,” Herring said.

-“Wow,” District 3 Supervisor Shawn Jackson, echoing the surprise of the other board members.
+“Wow,” said District 3 Supervisor Shawn Jackson, echoing the surprise of the other board members.
 “What a lovely thought,” Board President Dr. Jeff Holland said.

 Following that portion of Monday’s meeting, Herring and Jones met briefly outside the meeting room where Herring told Jones he would contact others in the community to try to find the money to pay for the 2019 property tax obligation.

 “I know what you are going through,” said Herring, who had once chaired the board for Jacob’s Ladder.
 “Give me some time to help you.
 I have friends who have resources.
-Before you pay those 2019 taxes give me a little bit of time to see if we help you.
+Before you pay those 2019 taxes give me a little bit of time to see if we can help you.
 I think we can.”

 With the 2018 burden off her shoulders, and maybe with more support the 2019 burden soon gone as well, Jones said she plans to invest the money she would have spent on property taxes on building materials and construction costs.